vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/user-guide/esxi-certificate-management.md

     --8<-- "./docs/snippets/vars-cer-ext.ps1"
     ```

-3. Install a Certificate for each ESXi host in cluster by running the command in the PowerShell console.
+3. Install a Certificate for each ESX host in cluster by running the command in the PowerShell console.

     ```powershell
-    Install-VCFCertificate -esxi -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -domain $workloadDomain -cluster $cluster -certificateDirectory $certificateDirectory -certificateFileExt $certificateFileExt
+    Install-VcfCertificate -esxi -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -domain $workloadDomain -cluster $cluster -certificateDirectory $certificateDirectory -certificateFileExt $certificateFileExt
     ```

-### Install a Certificate to an ESXi Host
+### Install a Certificate to an ESX Host

 1. Start PowerShell (Run as Administrator).